 Multi-Threaded Process

-• Benefits of Multi-threaded Programming
+- Benefits of Multi-threaded Programming

 *Resource Sharing – pros and cons here.
 By sharing memory or other resources (files, etc.) the threads share the same address space. (there are issues here…)

-*Economy – since threads share resources, it is easier to co
+*Economy – since threads share resources, it is easier to context-switch threads than context-switching processes.
+This should be clear.

-*Utilization of MP Architectures – there will be significant increases in performance in a multiprocessor system, where different threads may be runnin
+*Utilization of MP Architectures – there will be significant increases in performance in a multiprocessor system, where different threads may be running simultaneously (in parallel) on multiple processors.

 *Of course, there’s never ‘a free lunch,’ as we will see later.
 (There’s always a cost…; nothing this good comes free.

-• User Thread
+- User Thread

 ..Three primary thread libraries: